NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 --nodes-list <filename>
     The list of computing nodes, one per line.
 If not provided, run on the local machine.
+Alternatively, specify the full ssh command for each node, including the port, so one command per line.
     See examples for PBS and SLURM in :numref:`pbs_slurm`.

 -t, --session-type <string>
     Select the stereo session type to use for processing.
 Usually the